 16. Visit local libraries, archives, and family history societies where your ancestors lived.
 They will be of great help to you.

 17. Use a library’s computers to gain access to sites such as Ancestry and FindMyPast.

-18. Actually visit where your ancestor lived.
+18. Visit where your ancestor lived.
 This will also give you a deep appreciation for them.
-Locate where they lived, worked, married and died, and also any important events in their lives.
+Locate where they lived, worked, married, and died, and also any important events in their lives.

 20. Keep entering the research that you find into a genealogy software program.
 It will help you put your research into order and you can watch your family tree grow as you continue your ancestry journey.